-Building on this ground, Patočka applies himself to the task that he sees as the core of Husserl's work: developing a philosophy of phenomena or the phenomenal field - the space of emergence.
-He considers the explicit thematization of phenomena - as opposed to subject and object - to be a relatively recent philosophical achievement.
+the space of emergence.
+He considers the explicit thematization of phenomena-as opposed to subject and object-to be a relatively recent philosophical achievement.
 As a result, phenomenology proper, as a science of phenomena, is still largely unworked and only beginning to come into its own.
-This puts Patočka's conception of phenomenology at odds with those who understand it as a moment in philosophical history, already dwindling by the 1960s and '70s when Patočka was setting out his agenda.
+This puts Patočka's conception of phenomenology at odds with those who understand it as a moment in philosophical history, already dwindling by the 1960s and 1970s when Patočka was setting out his agenda.

 Patočka contributes to the development of this new science of phenomena, building on the scaffolding of Husserl's and Heidegger's projects, through his skillful analysis of their shared concerns and their divergences.
-He is convinced that:
+He is convinced that